Bruin-Racing-Baja/MOAT/ERROR_CODES.md

         <000XXX00>
     0006 - Error set to 0 as shifted all the way out ** 0007 - Error set to 0 as shifted all the way in

+New Control Function Status Codes
+    0 - Nominal, shifting in
+    1 - Engine speed less than engage, shifting to right before engage